-Informal betting sites site as CSGOLounge are popular options for gamers.
-We believe there are a number of advantages to choosing to bet at an esportsbook.
+Informal betting sites such as CSGOLounge are popular options for gamers and we believe there are several advantages to choosing to bet at an esportsbook.

 There’s also the problem of turning in-game items into cash.
-Not all players have an interest in betting in-game items as a way to generate a cash return.
+Not all players have an interest in betting with in-game items.
 But for those who do, transferring items into cash is a difficult, time-consuming and often risky endeavor.

-Read more about popular, safe alternatives to CSGO skin betting.
+Read more about popular, safe alternatives to Counter-Strike skin gambling.

-In addition to VIP programs and other ongoing promotions, esports casinos sites typically offer new players some sort of sign up incentive.
-These incentives range dramatically from sportsbook to sportsbook, and the terms and conditions behind the bonuses can often make it difficult to accurately compare the values of competing bonuses with just a surface analysis.
+In addition to VIP programs and other ongoing promotions, esports casino sites typically offer new players some sort of sign-up incentive.
+These incentives range from sportsbook to sportsbook, and the terms and conditions behind the bonuses can often make it difficult to accurately compare the values of competing bonuses with just a surface analysis.
 Below we offer a brief guide to interpreting the most common – and most critical – terms and conditions associated with bonuses for new players at esports casinos and sports books.